Thursday, November 21, 2024

 Intel Iris Xe Graphics

 The Surface Book and Surface Laptop Studio are overkill for AutoCAD in 2D.
-Completely unnecessary even for small 3D models in AutoCAD.
+Unnecessarily too powerful for small 3D models in AutoCAD and AutoCAD in 2D.

 • If you are a student, say an electrical engineering (chemical, software, etc) student who will mostly work with 2D models and ocassionally with 3D models.